 You can take your life back from trauma.
 Participating in our PTSD Recovery Program is the first step.

-Our PTSD Recovery Program is offered in a group format at The Center for Healthy Relationships.
+Our PTSD Recovery Program is offered in an online group format at The Center for Healing Trauma (www.centerforhealingtrauma.com).
 The groups are offered as a stand-alone service, but can also be a supportive adjunct to individual therapy if you are already in treatment to deal with trauma.
 Our PTSD Recovery groups are held in 12-week, closed sessions and are limited to 8 to 10 participants, each of whom has been pre-screened to ensure the group will be a good fit and appropriate to each person’s needs.
 The fee is $50 per group session ($600 for the entire group series).
 A 50% deposit is required at your intake interview as well as a $75 processing fee once your participation is determined to be potentially beneficial to you.
-The balance is required at the first session.
+The balance is required before the first session.
 The fee for the series is non-refundable.

 The Center for Healthy Relationships